apetrasc/kwavesource/README.md

 - The simulation assumes no net flow due to the short timescale of ultrasonic propagation.
 - You can modify the number of particles, pipe dimensions, and other parameters in `config.json`.
-- Generated datasets can be used for training and validating machine learning models.
+- Generated datasets can be used for training and validating machine learning models. see my repo `ml-airlift`

 ## References